Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: Extended Hypothesis Tests for Flagging

-\eea \end{theo} The above theorem demonstrates that $\epsilon_0$ is the least favorable point under the null hypothesis $H_2$.
+According to \cite{LehmannRomano2005}, the above theorem demonstrates that $\epsilon_1$ and $\epsilon_2$ are the least favorable point under the null hypothesis.
 As discussed previously, the EL based confidence region for $\epsilon_{G}$ with asymptotically correct coverage probability $1 - \alpha$ can be constructed as